coracle-social/pomade/README2.md

 - generalize email?
 Login could be any string, mailer service need not use email
 - update readme, include a disclaimer that it's alpha
-- Remove login and always use recovery?
-Or add a flag that says whether to send the share?
-- pubkey selection isn't going to work, since it leaks info to someone with an email, and signers also don't know about all sessions.
-Maybe we have to restrict emails to a single pubkey?
-Or put pubkey selection in the email?